 Violet Gibson's bullet missed Mussolini's bald head but removed part of his nose.

-Despite the fact that Violet Gibson - who grew up in Merrion Square - was one of four people tried to assassinate fascist dictator Mussolini, and the only one who ever came close to succeeding, she has largely been written out of history.
+Despite the fact that Violet Gibson - who grew up in Merrion Square, Dublin - was one of four people who tried to assassinate fascist dictator Mussolini, and the only one who ever came close to succeeding, she has largely been written out of history.

-In 1926 Mussolini was adored by Italians and admired by leaders across the world.
+In the early years of his dictatorship, Mussolini was adored by Italians and admired by leaders across the world.
 People came to Italy just to hear him speak.

-But in 1926 there was a petite Irish lady in his audience at the ancient site of the Compidoglio in Rome where he was speaking at an International conference of the College of Surgeons - and she was not there to admire him.
+In April 1926, at the ancient site of the Campidoglio in Rome, the petite, grey-haired Irish lady edged her way into the crowd that was waiting to greet him after his address to an International conference of the College of Surgeons - but she had not come to admire him.
 She was there to shoot him.

-Just as she went to pull the trigger, he moved his head.
+Just as she pulled the trigger, he moved his head.
 The bullet hit his nose.
-She went to fire again but - click - the gun jammed.
+At point blank range she fired again but - click - the gun jammed.

 Violet was set upon by the crowd but dragged away by the police.
-She was first interned in Italy and then moved to St. Andrew's Mental Hospital in the UK.
+She was first interned in Italy and then moved to St. Andrew's Hospital for Mental Diseases in Northampton.

-She spent the rest of her life in the institution, battling to be released, writing letters that were never sent.
+She spent the rest of her life in the institution, battling to be released, writing letters that were never posted.

 First broadcast Saturday 21st June 2014.